MDMC.trajectory_analysis.observables package

 property t: ndarray

-Get or set the times of the intermediate scattering function in units of fs
+Get or set the times of the intermediate scattering function (in fs).

 Returns: